 \subsection{Estimation results and policy exercise}

-Figure \ref{fig:est_distn} shows the distribution of teacher value-added estimates using four different estimators: the conventional estimator (EBMLE that assumes that value-added does not vary with time; green), the EBMLE (red) and URE (black) estimators under time-varying value-added, and the optimal UPE forecast (blue) based on the UPE.\footnote{The definition of each estimator is given in Appendix \ref{sec:defin-estim-fixed}.} For the URE and EBMLE estimators under time-varying fixed effects, the average over time within a teacher is used as a summary of the teacher's value-added, and the density plot is for this average rather than the estimate for each time period.
-Compared to the least squares estimator (black dashed line), the density of the three estimators excluding the UPE forecast are all more concentrated at the mode, due to the shrinkage.
-The density plots show that there is a notable difference between the conventional method and the estimators that allow for time drifts.
-Not allowing for time-varying makes the estimates even more concentrated, and thus the conventional method gives a distribution more concentrated at the mode.
+Figure \ref{fig:est_distn} shows the distribution of TVA estimates under four different estimators: the conventional estimator (EBMLE assuming time-invariant value-added; green), the EBMLE and URE estimators under time-varying value-added (red and black), and the optimal UPE forecast (blue).\footnote{For the EBMLE and URE estimators, I use $\mathcal{M} = \mathcal{M}_{\mathrm{g}}.$} For the time-varying estimators, the average across time within each teacher is used for comparability.
+All shrinkage-based estimators, except for the UPE forecast, yield distributions more concentrated around the mode than the least squares estimator (black dashed line), reflecting the effect of shrinkage.
+Notably, the density plots indicate substantial differences between the conventional method and those allowing for time variation.\footnote{The UPE forecasts are more dispersed than the other estimators, as they do not involve any temporal averaging.
+Under a time-invariant fixed effect model, forecasts and current estimates coincide, but here the divergence in distributions suggest that it may be misleading to use an average of past performance to predict future value-added.}

-Moreover, the forecasts generated by minimizing the UPE are considerably more disperse than any other estimators.
-This is expected because unlike the other estimators, there is no averaging step in for the forecasts.
-Note that under the assumption of the time-invariant fixed effects, the distribution for the forecasts is necessarily the same as the distribution of fixed effect estimates, because there is no difference between a teacher's current or future fixed effect.
-However, the significant difference between the blue line and the other lines show that predicting a teacher's future value-added by only considering past value-added can be misleading.